Yukesh3100/M1_App_Fantasy-points/1_Requirements/Readme.md

 **Opportunity**: Much friendly to use in effective manner.
 Player's Current form can help in this type of prediction.

-**Threat**     : Due to risk on the money, it's just a predictio on players.
+**Threat**     : Due to risk on the money, it's just a prediction on players.
 So no one can say the player's performance before the match.

 ## 4W's and 1'H: